nateP82/compostCollectors/Design/userStories.md

 As a user, I want to be able to edit my profile information at any time.
 [Stretch Goal]

 ## Delete user account
-As a user, I want to be able to delete my account[MVP]
+As a admin user, I want to be able to delete a user account.
+[MVP]

 ## View user collection statistics
 As a user, I want to view a personalized chart on my compost contributions [MVP]